 European Accreditation Council for Continuing Medical Education (UEMS/EACCME)

-An application has been made to the UEMS-EACCME® for CME accreditation for this event.
+An application was made to the UEMS-EACCME® for CME accreditation for this event.

 American Medical Association (AMA)